7 Strict Rules Texas Roadhouse Workers Have to Follow

 Line dancing is required

 Having a bad day in your personal life and doing your best to get through your shift serving at Texas Roadhouse with at least a half-smile on your face?
 That's unfortunate for you if the music starts playing, because line dancing is required of all servers, bad day or not.
 (And regardless of whether or not you hate line dancing.)
-According to a recent Reddit thread, not only are servers required to line dance at certain times, they are often monitored by secret shoppers to ensure compliance.
+According to a Reddit thread, not only are servers required to line dance at certain times, they are often monitored by secret shoppers to ensure compliance.

 Servers must greet new guests with a corny script